Introducing health and social care

 What you will study

-If you want to share your ideas, you can join online forums with other students and our tutors.
+You’ll be encouraged to share your ideas, through joining online forums with other students and our tutors.
 You'll develop the academic skills needed to thrive at university through activities that are threaded through the module material.
 The module also teaches you, quickly and simply, how to use information and communication technology for study.

 Block 1: explores what it means to be a carer, firstly in the context of informal or family care and then moving on to formal or professional care.
 It examines the requirements for being a professional carer such as professional standards as well as the demands and rewards of being involved in providing care.